NicknameAlwaystaken/Bounce-Climber/README.md

 - Olen tykännyt rakentaa Unityssä OOP-tyylisellä *(Objet-Oriented Programming)* ohjelmointitavalla ja Blenderikin alkaa sujumaan hyvin.
 Blenderin omat työkalut Varjostus *(Shader)* ja Geometria solmut *(Geometry Nodes)* on älyttömän hauskoja käyttää.

 - Tätä kirjoittaessa minulla on vielä paljon opittavaa, mutta innolla odotan tämän projektin loppuunsaattamista ja pystymään olemaan siitä ylpeä!

+## Self Notes

+-   In readme describe what is the project, how to use it with installation and launch guide, how to build it from source and how to contribute.
+-   Also about future development